Crowe-Brian-J/u2_project_dumber/README.md

 ## **_Description_**

-I rewrote this this morning because I was originally going to do some sort of smart kitchen app. i.e. food in fridge's expiration date, warnings to get rid of it before trash day (compensating for holidays), creating a shopping list based on previous receipts (may have been a little ambitious).
-But I really want twitter back to what it was in 2009/10/11.
-I remember being able to get just the headline news/sports/opinions of those I wanted to follow, in the order they posted them.
-They could only use 140 characters, so they had to be succinct.
-It forced them to be creative.
-I recognize I'm never getting that back, so I wanted to build what I want.
+dummer is a twitter-lite clone.
+It is dumber than twitter, but in that sense, it's also smarter because it isn't trying to be all things.
+It's a simple micro-blog that looks clean-ish.
+It allows users to post and reply to posts after an OAuth login with their google accounts.
+I also implemented Materialize to style my app.
+This will impact my future interactions with Materialize because I tried to add it at the end (as we are instructed to get functionality correct before styling), but in this case, it should be done in conjunction with core content.
+I say that as templates are a copy-paste relationship.
+The process was akin to a kindergartener (me) drawing a picture, then being given a template to fit the picture in, then me cutting out the portions of my picture to collage (is that a verb?) it into the template with as minimal a loss to the original vision as possible. _If_ I had bothered to notice this beforehand, it would have been more of a collaboration which I believe would have resulted in a superior product.

 ---

 ## **_Relationships_**

-_Known_

-- Users have a 1:M relationship with posts
+- Users have a 1:M relationship with posts.
-- Users have a 1:M relationship (hopefully) with followers (also users)
+- Posts have a 1:M relationship with replies.
-- Feed has a M:M relationship with posts (based on followers) --> Maybe one feed filtered by followers would be easier?
-- Tweets may eventually be able to chain in a post, where the chain would have to follow, but also branch
+- Feed is populated as a list in reverse-timestamp order.
+- User index is populated as a list in timestamp order.

 ---